illuminatedwax/pesterchum/readme.txt

 allow you to appear at multiple times in one chat.
 - Quirks: Prefix, suffix, simple replace, regexp replace (like in 2.5), random replacement, and an auto-mispeller :P
+- Chum groups.
+Organize your chums into collapsible groups for easy management.
 - Block/user list
 - Add/block chums directly from a conversation, the userlist, or memo userlist.
+- Timestamps saved in logs and shown in conversations if wanted.
 - Logging.
 Logs are output in bbcode (for easy forum posting), html, and plain text.
+- Logviewer for easy log reading inside Pesterchum
 - Idling.
 You can set yourself idle manually, and the computer will set it for you after 10 minutes.
 - Improved /me.
 Any letters immediately following /me will be